jstedfast/MimeKit/README.md

 begin writing a new parser in C# which would not depend on GMime.
 This would also allow me to have more flexibility in that I'd be able use Generics and create a more .NET-compliant API.

+## Building

+First, you'll need to clone MimeKit and Bouncy Castle from my GitHub repository:

+    git clone git://github.com/jstedfast/MimeKit.git
+    git clone git://github.com/jstedfast/bc-csharp.git

+Currently, MimeKit depends on the visual-studio-2010 branch of bc-csharp for the Visual Studio 2010 project files that I've added (to replace the Visual Studio 2003 project files).
+To switch to that branch,

+    cd bc-csharp
+    git checkout -b visual-studio-2010 origin/visual-studio-2010

+In the top-level MimeKit source directory, there are two solution files: MimeKitDesktopOnly.sln and MimeKit.sln.

+MimeKitDesktopOnly.sln just includes the .NET Framework 4.0 C# project (MimeKit/MimeKit.csproj) and the UnitTests project (UnitTests/UnitTests.csproj).

+MimeKit.sln includes everything that is in the MimeKitDesktopOnly solution as well as the projects for Xamarin.Android, Xamarin.iOS, and Xamarin.Mac.

+If you don't have the Xamarin products, you'll probably want to open the MimeKitDesktopOnly.sln instead of MimeKit.sln.

+Once you've opened the appropriate MimeKit solution file in either Xamarin Studio or Visual Studio 2010+ (either will work), you can simply choose Debug or Release and build.

+Note: The Release build will generate the xml API documentation, but the Debug build will not.

 ## Contributing

 The first thing you'll need to do is fork MimeKit to your own GitHub repository.
 Once you do that,